How to Improve Web Vitals INP Score and Identify issues

 Long Tasks can originate from:

-Website Itself: The core makeup of the website, encompassing HTML, CSS, and JavaScript, can induce Long Tasks.
+1. Website Itself: The core makeup of the website, encompassing HTML, CSS, and JavaScript, can induce Long Tasks.
 Inefficiencies in code, excessive DOM manipulation, or heavy reliance on animations and transitions can obstruct the main thread, delaying user interaction processing.

-First-Party JavaScript (JS) Tags: Scripts crafted or directly implemented by the website's team for functionalities such as analytics, customer support interfaces, or dynamic content fetching, if not optimized, can lead to Long Tasks.
+2. First-Party JavaScript (JS) Tags: Scripts designed or directly implemented by the website's team for functionalities such as analytics, customer support interfaces, or dynamic content fetching, if not optimized, can lead to Long Tasks.
 These scripts, served from the same domain or under the website owner's control, are essential yet potential sources of performance bottlenecks.

 Simulating Long Tasks and interaction delays offers developers insights into potential responsiveness and user experience impacts, aiding in the evaluation and enhancement of performance optimization strategies.